Srar-Git/FANT/README.md

 # the Flexible Active in-band Network Telemetry
 ## Introduction

+Network management applications require more comprehensive measurement results to support new features.
+Catering to the trend, various switch vendors are constantly adding network measurement indicators to the telemetry supporting list

-We propose a flexible active
-INT (FANT) method, which decouples the solution into a mechanism and a strategy.
+To solve the above problems, we propose a flexible active INT (FANT) method, which decouples the solution into a mechanism and a strategy.
 The workflow of daily network troubleshooting is to check the general measurement results,